CS480UIC/covid_tracing/documentation/glossary.md

 Cascade and restrict rules on foreign keys that implement dependency relationships

+    university unique, required
+    department simple, required
+    employee unique, required
+    student unique, required
+    vaccine_status simple
+    schedule required

 Implementing attribute types

 Describe at least one plural attribute and describe how did you implement it

+    schedule has a many course_name attribute which it can be implemented as multiple columns in the same table. course_id becomes three different columns.